aaronfodor/travel/Stockholm.md

 - [ ] **Kungliga Tekniska Högskolan (KTH Royal Institute of Technology)** 🆓

     This is the Technical University where I studied.
 I recommend to visit the main campus, the garden in front of it, and the library.
-The libary is open during weekdays usually, but check the opening hours (https://www.kth.se/en/biblioteket).
+The libary is open during weekdays usually, but check the [opening hours](https://www.kth.se/en/biblioteket).

     <img src="https://user-images.githubusercontent.com/37120889/196001504-82d8f707-5b8a-4a44-ae9f-97f15f1b7cbb.jpg" alt="The main campus" width="400" />